sagemath/trac_to_gh/Issue 173.md

 Assignee: somebody

-If you make a messy 3x3 matrix over QQ and raise it to a large power in SAGE it is WAY faster in Mathematica.
+If you make a messy 3x3 matrix over QQ and raise it to a large power in SAGE it takes WAY longer than in Mathematica.

 ```